cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 ### Basic Concepts & Protocol Description {#basic-concepts-protocol-description .unnumbered}

-In order to have a solid foundation for us to prove that our blockchain can achieve what are claimed, we first present our preliminary formalizations of the concepts that will be used in our yellow paper later.
+In order to have a solid foundation for us to prove that our blockchain can achieve what is claimed, we first present our preliminary formalizations of the concepts that will be used in our yellow paper later.

 To start, as we are dealing with proof of stake consensus algorithm, we